 In loving memory of Creative Coder, Zachary Watson

-The fellowship exists to honor the memory of Zachary Watson, our friend and colleague.
-Friends and family continue to support this memorial fellowship to award a grant each year to an artist to support their media arts practice.
+The scholarship exists to honor the memory of Zachary Watson, our friend and colleague.
+Friends and family continue to support this memorial scholarship to award a scholarship each year to an artist to support their media arts practice.

-The fellowship is held and administered by Gray Area, a 501(c)3 Non-Profit Organization.
-Donations made through the link below are tax-deductible to the extent allowed by law, and will be directed towards the Zachary Watson Memorial Fellowship.
+The scholarship is held and administered by Gray Area, a 501(c)3 Non-Profit Organization.
+Donations made through the link below are tax-deductible to the extent allowed by law, and will be directed towards the Zachary Watson Memorial Scholarship.